Jaymon/chef-cookbooks/postgres/README.md

 #### read

-Users that have readonly access to the database
+A list of users that have readonly access to the database

 #### encoding